leonardr/botfriend/README.md

 From this point on I'll be giving lots of example command-line scripts.
-All of my examples assume you've run `source env/bin/activate` beforehand, to enter the `botfriend` virtual environment.
+All of my examples assume you've run `source env/bin/activate` beforehand, to enter the Botfriend virtual environment.

 # Getting started

-All the `botfriend` scripts take a `--config` argument that points to the directory where you keep your bots.
-The `botfriend` database itself will be stored in this directory as `botfriend.sqlite`.
+All the Botfriend scripts take a `--config` argument that points to the directory where you keep your bots.
+The Botfriend database itself will be stored in this directory as `botfriend.sqlite`.

-For each of your bots, you'll add a subdirectory of your `botfriend` directory named after your bot.
+For each of your bots, you'll add a subdirectory of your Botfriend directory named after your bot.
 To see how this works, started, check out [the `sample-bots` directory](https://github.com/leonardr/botfriend/tree/master/sample-bots), which contains about ten sample bots.